debayan91/Traffic-Project/README.md

 Once the setup is complete, you can run the main application.

-- Ensure your Arduino is connected to the computer.
+- Ensure your Arduino is connected to the computer and the correct COM port is specified in the script.
 - Run the main Python script from the root directory:
   ```
   python main.py